Artificial Intelligence

 Step 4: Running Tests on Your Machine Learning Model

 Testing checks how well the model performs on new data.
-This step is like a dress rehearsal, making sure that the model is ready for real-world use.
+This step in machine learning is like a dress rehearsal, making sure that the model is ready for real-world use.
 It helps uncover errors and see how accurate the model is before deployment.

 • Testing data: A separate dataset the model hasn’t seen before.